mcdan909/EyeHandPrimingMRI/README.md

 STEP 7.
 PREP THE DATA FOR THE GLM

-1. Run the script ‘GLMprep’ to perform smoothing and normalization (so data can be expressed in terms of % signal change instead of beta weights)
+1. Run the script ‘prepGLMStep7.sh’ to perform smoothing and normalization (so data can be expressed in terms of % signal change instead of beta weights)

 1a.
 For smoothing in ‘3dmerge’ it is common to set this value to at least 2x your voxel size (many papers use 6-8 mm smoothing kernels).